sematext/docs/docs/logs/discovery/tailing-log-files.md

 2. Select the destination Logs App.
 If the Logs App doesn't exist, you'll be able to create one from the same screen
 3. Click the `Save Changes` button

-The log shipper will automatically start tailing any log file that pertains to the service type for which the log shipping was set up.
+The log shipper will automatically start tailing any log file that pertains to the service type or process name for which the log shipping was set up.

 ![Enable Log Shipping](images/logfile-flyout.png)